 £10–£50: TK Maxx is a bit pricier, but also better brands.
 You can get your hands on a chic Zara dress for £10.
 Bag a Donna Karan or Just Cavalli last season piece for anywhere upwards of £40.

 £40–£300: There are several designer sample sales that happen in Shoreditch, Soho and Covent Garden.
-The catch is that you have to be a model size UK 8 or lower, with at least £40 to spare for 1 item.
+However, the catch is that you have to be a model size UK 8 or lower, with at least £40 to spare for 1 item.
 Where to splurge: Sunglasses, shoes and bags.
 These are items that you could use every day forever.
-A quick google search for “latest sample sales London” should land you some options, more details on this later if the editor grants me a higher word limit.

 – Vona Roberta